Electrostatic smoke precipitators

 inside of the smokestack at the top.
 In theory, the electrically charged smoke particles

-That's the basic idea behind electrostatic smoke precipitators.
+Strange as it sounds, that's the basic idea behind electrostatic smoke precipitators!

 charged soot particles are attracted to the positively charged plates

 and stick there.
-From time to time, the plates have to be shaken to
+From time to time, the collecting plates have to be shaken to

 empty away the soot; that can be done either manually (by someone